Christmas Past at Tyntesfield National Trust

 Created by Community Growth Manager Helen Wheelock & Artist Zara Emily with residents of Alliance Homes

-Over 80 people from Alliance Homes older community have been decking the hall at Tyntesfield with “Twelve Days of Christmas” merriment.
-Share their memories of Christmas past and relish the gift that creative connection bestows upon us whatever the time of year.
+Over 80 people from Alliance Homes older community decked the hall at Tyntesfield with “Twelve Days of Christmas” merriment.
+Everyone shared their memories of Christmas past and relished the gift that creative connection bestows upon us whatever the time of year.

 DRAWING ROOM